CSNW/ampersand-workshop/readme.md

 }
 ```

 You can call browserify with `-d` or `--debug` to generate source maps, so the code in the dev tools looks like the source files, not the single generated file.
+However at one point the embedded source maps froze up Sublime, so I prefer to spin them out to a separate file.
+This can be done with the `exorcist` module.
+To use it, install exorcist and change your browserify commands to pipe through exorcist and redirect the output to your file like this: `browserify app.js -d | exorcist wolves-client.js.map > wolves-client.js`.

 Use ` && ` as a separator to run multiple commands on the same line.
 Now you can run these with `npm run build` and `npm run watch` (alternatively, you could do this as part of your server process).
 However, you can't use ` && ` to run two watchify commands because watchify never returns.
 Instead you can do `start watchify ...` on windows or (I think) `watchify ... &` on *nix.